 A source for knowledge of Gnosticism, aside from the Church Fathers, was found in the 1940’s at Nag Hammadi in Egypt.
 In a buried jar, were found a number of rolled-up manuscripts.
 Scholars have determined them to have been at least partially Gnostic in nature, dated to about the turn of the 5th century.
 The jar may have been left behind by a small, secluded Gnostic community, trying to avoid persecution; they may have had to bury their texts to keep them from prying eyes, but for some reason, never got back to them.

-At any rate, while the Nag Hammadi discovery is helpful, it does not tell us much about the “secret” doctrines of the Gnostics.
-The best that can be done, is to collect clues from many sources, and like the pieces of an incomplete jigsaw puzzle, put them together, reconstructing, as best can be arranged, those pieces which are missing.
+At any rate, while the Nag Hammadi discovery is helpful, those documents are enigmatic, and may not fully present the “secret” doctrines of the Gnostics.
+The best we can do, is to collect clues from many sources, and like the pieces of an incomplete jigsaw puzzle, put them together, reconstructing, as best can be arranged, those pieces which are missing.

 Unfortunately, the majority of Orphean beliefs are lost to us.
 This is not merely because of later Christian eradication of any record of them, but because they did not generally put any of their teachings in writing.
 The earliest Orpheans used music, songs and poetry, via oral tradition, to convey their teachings.
 They appear to have depended on songs, thereafter.